leios/space-junk/src/content/joanne_1_2.md

 Ok.
 She shouldn't have done that last bit, but overall, I was impressed.
 It was a neat project for a noble cause.
-Even if she would have asked ahead-of-time, I would have given her permission, so she was doingt he courteous thing by trying not to disturb me while sleeping.
+Even if she would have asked ahead-of-time, I would have given her permission.
-Well, I guess that was what she was thinking anyway.
+In a sense, this meant she was doing the courteous thing by trying not to disturb me while sleeping.
 There was no ill intent.
 She just hadn't thought everything through.

 Once she finished her explanation, I then asked the only real question I had, "And what about the red lights?"

 "Oh, that was your idea."
-She said while brushing it off by waving her hand in the air.
+She said while brushing it off (and physically waving her hand in the air).
 She then tried to mimic me and said, "'No blue light after ten o' clock!' right?
 See, I listen every now and again."

 What could I have said to that?